 Wanted man barricades self inside home, arrested hours later

-A suspect wanted on several felony charges was arrested Monday night after barricading himself inside his West Palm Beach home for most of the day, police said.
+A suspect wanted on several felony charges was arrested Monday night after barricading himself inside his West Palm Beach home for several hours, police said.

 Officers went to the Fairway Vista apartments along Brandywine Road, near Village Boulevard, at about noon to serve a warrant.

-However, James Gerald Parker, 49, would not come out of his apartment.
+However, James Gerald Parker, 49, would not come out of his apartment, prompting hours of negotiations.

 Police said Parker is a convicted felon who was wanted on four felony counts of sexual battery, felony battery, false imprisonment and stalking.